pointfreeco/swift-overture/README.md

 // [4, 9, 16]
 ```

 This refactor reads much better, but it's less performant: we're mapping over the array twice and creating an intermediate copy along the way!
-How can we get the best of both worlds?
-Function composition to the rescue!
+While we could use `lazy` to fuse these calls together, let's take a more general approach: function composition!

 ``` swift
 [1, 2, 3].map(pipe(incr, square))
 // [4, 9, 16]
 ```

-The `pipe` function glues functions together!
-We can even change the type along the way.
+The `pipe` function glues other functions together!
+It can take more than two argumenta and even change the type along the way!

 ``` swift
 [1, 2, 3].map(pipe(incr, square, String.init))
 // ["4", "9", "16"]
 ```

-We took a function that comes with Swift and tacked it onto the end of our pipeline!

-Function composition produces brand new functions that we can extract and reuse.
+Function composition lets us build new functions from smaller pieces, giving us the ability to extract and reuse logic in other contexts.

 ``` swift
 let computeAndStringify = pipe(incr, square, String.init)